 Companies will, however, provide thorough training in emergency protocols and potential hazards.
 Ice road trucking isn’t for the fainthearted, but it’s an excellent opportunity to earn a lot of money in a short amount of time.

 Speciality car haulers

 Car hauler jobs involve transporting damaged cars or new cars needing to be delivered to clients.
 This job requires drivers to inspect vehicles for damage, operate transport equipment, and load and unload vehicles onto the truck.
 Beginners can expect to earn $60,000, while the average wage is $73,000.
-Delivering speciality cars can earn you more.
+Delivering specialty cars can earn you more.
 Car hauling is suited to patient, careful, and timely drivers with strong problem solving and customer service skills.

 To apply for any one of these high-paying trucking jobs, you’ll need a valid CDL license and at least three to five years of experience.
 There are websites that offer free CDL practice tests to ensure that you are prepared and that you understand the trucking industry.
 Most companies also give prior classroom and on-road training.
 Exact specifications to qualify for the job depends on the company, so do your research to know what to expect.